Riot Games delays harassment investigation

 An ongoing conflict

-The clash between the and Riot Games is a lengthy story, and not the first time the agency has complained about the company’s behavior and any resulting delays or problems.
+The clash between the and Riot Games is a lengthy story, and not the time the agency has complained about the company’s behavior and any resulting delays or problems.
 After the investigation began in 2018, Riot Games announced in 2019 that it had reached a private settlement with the circa 100 women, who subsequently waived their “claims and rights waived.”

 The DFEH did not readily agree to this: “Consents that seek to prevent individuals from filing complaints or assisting in a DFEH case run afoul of the interference provisions of the Fair Employment and Housing Act.
 Employers cannot impose penalties on people who engage in protected activities under DFEH statutes.
 The mere existence of such consents has a freezing effect on the willingness of individuals to provide information that may be relevant to the DFEH as it advances the public interest in eliminating discrimination and harassment against employees.”